 They are quite different from what they used to be in ancient times.
 The majority of trans women who represents the Hijra community is unfortunately not given the opportunity to live a full life.

-A huge number of them today are if not prostitutes and in the line of sex work, beggars.
+A huge number of them today are if not street workers and in the line of the adult industry, beggars.
 Both the government and society are complicit in preventing them to live a life of dignity.
 This is made possible by the lack of opportunities in the workforce due to discrimination and hate.

 How hijras live